RiccardoRicci23/SoftwareAndComputing_project/README.md

 `.L ./run_checker/run_checker.cpp`

-then you can execute three function (it is up to you which one depending on what you are interested):
+then you can execute three function (it is up to you which one depending on what you are interested in):

 `open_prealignment()`